raythree/react-bootstrap-theme-switcher/README.md

 for any of the other themes.

-If you want the last theme used to be automatically loaded in the future you can pass the themeService the name of a cookie to use and it will save the last loaded theme and reload it next time when told to load without specifying a theme name.

-Here is a sample Webpack config that uses the CopyWebpackPlugin to copy the theme files provided with the component to the ditribution:
+Here is a sample Webpack config that uses the [CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin) to copy the theme files provided with the component to the distribution:

 ```javascript
 import CopyWebpackPlugin from 'copy-webpack-plugin';